Current as at 16 June 2020

 Once finalised, the employee’s income statement will show as ‘tax ready’.
 It is recommended that employees wait until their statement shows ‘tax ready’ before lodging their tax returns to avoid possible amended assessments and additional charges.

-Line entry deduction data will be included in tax returns
+Line entry deduction data

-Check occupation and business industry codes
+Occupation and business industry codes

 Occupation and business industry codes are more critical than ever.
 The ATO uses this information for benchmarking, nearest neighbour comparison for real time nudges and risk identification which means that incorrect codes can cause issues with verification activities, delayed refunds or even audits.